jojonki/AutoEncoders/README.md

 # AutoEncoders
-AE, VAE and CVAE in PyTorch
+AE, VAE, and CVAE in PyTorch